Learn how to dry fruit so that you can create natural candy from the bountiful fruit and berry harvest that your garden produces.

 You can use a car to dry your fruits and vegetables, too.
 Fit a frame with a window screen to use as the dehydrating tray.
 Place it in your vehicle in full sun, windows rolled up.
 Prop the screen up on books or bricks in the back with a towel or newspaper under the screen to catch any moisture — allowing a 4 inch space between the seat and the bottom of the tray for air circulation.
 Place a second window screen over the first screen to keep out insects.
 Rotate fruit (or veggies) every couple of hours until the fruit is leathery and dry or vegetables are brittle-crisp.
 Pasteurize food before storage by placing it in a 120 C oven for 20 min. to kill any insect eggs.
 Cool completely before storing.

-Should you buy an electric dehydrator?
+Should you buy an electric food dehydrator?

 My electric dehydrator holds 20 pounds of fruit or vegetables at a time.
 You can dry different food on each tray.
 Some food is strong smelling — like broccoli, onions or garlic.
 The smells will transfer to other food, so if you are combining food in the dehydrator avoid the stronger smelling vegetables when drying milder flavours.